-Banjo currently works on numerous wine-related projects - a wine import and distribution business (REAL Wines), an online wine business (The Wine Gallery), a wine bar (Bar Liberty) as well as enjoying a glass or two in his spare time.
+Banjo currently works on numerous wine-related projects - An online wine business (The Wine Gallery), a wine bar (Bar Liberty) as well as enjoying a glass or two in his spare time.
 He also recently became a father, which tends to curtail the amount of spare time he has, but that’s another story...

 Sommelier, restaurant manager, athlete, mother.

 Meira started working in hospitality 11 years ago in a Italian restaurant called ‘Bellini’ in Tel Aviv, Israel.

 After growing to be a Restaurant Manager and a Sommelier Meira came to Melbourne 6 years ago to learn more and expand her experience with food and wine.

 In 2016 she was awarded the 'Age Good Food Guide Sommelier of the Year' .